How to Grow Kale in Your Square Foot Garden [Step-by-Step]

 Kale plant spacing in a square foot garden

-Spacing for kale in a square foot garden is one plant per square foot for full-size kale and 9 per square foot for baby kale.
+Spacing for full-size kale in a square foot garden is one plant or seed per square foot.

 1 plant per square foot

 9 plants per square foot